 A "negative" result means that the screen was normal for that particular disorder and no additional follow-up is required.

 Note: Because newborn screening is not diagnostic testing, false negative results may occur.
 Should a child display symptoms of a disorder for which the screen was negative, evaluate the child immediately.
-Newborn screening should not replace diagnostic testing in any circumstances.
+Newborn screening should not replace diagnostic testing in any circumstance.
 If the child is found to be affected, please contact us about the false negative result.

 A "borderline" result means test results were between normal and abnormal.
 In these circumstances, our staff will call and request a subsequent specimen or follow-up labs.
 If the subsequent specimen remains borderline or becomes a positive result, our staff will contact the infant's care provider and recommend diagnostic evaluation.

 "Abnormal" results may appear on the newborn screening report for some of the disorders on the newborn screening panel.
 If an infant receives an abnormal result requiring clinical follow-up, our staff will contact the infant's care provider to discuss the abnormal result and fax the information needed to notify the parents and properly follow-up on the result.
 Our staff can also connect the provider to medical specialists experienced in diagnosing and treating children with the particular disorder.

 All "positive" results require follow-up diagnostic testing.
 In the event of a positive result, our staff will contact the infant's care provider to discuss the result and fax the information needed to notify the parents and properly follow-up on the result.
 Our staff can also connect the provider to medical specialists experienced in diagnosing and treating children with the particular disorder.